Woodhaven and Cross Bay Boulevards buses: Express bus service

 In addition to local and limited-stop service, four bus routes provide express bus service to Manhattan via the Woodhaven and Cross Bay corridor.
 The QM16 and QM17 provide service to the Rockaway Peninsula and Broad Channel, beginning in Neponsit (west) and Far Rockaway (east) respectively.
 They then make stops along Cross Bay Boulevard into Howard Beach, before running non-stop to Manhattan north of the Belt Parkway.
 The QM15 has multiple start points, Cross Bay Boulevard and 157th Avenue, Eastern Howard Beach near Aqueduct Racetrack, or Beach Channel Drive and Beach 54 Street in Arverne, and runs the Lindenwood route of the Q21 before making stops along the rest of the corridor.
 The BM5, which originates in Starrett City, Brooklyn, also serves the corridor north of Conduit Avenue, but does not make any stops north of 63rd Drive.
 All four routes proceed onto the Long Island Expressway at the interchange near Queens Boulevard in Elmhurst.
-All routes were formally operated by Green Bus Lines, except the BM5, which was operated by Command Bus Company.
+All routes were formerly operated by Green Bus Lines, except the BM5, which was operated by Command Bus Company.